RobertAhlin/rps-project2b/README.md

 The site is developed to be responsive for different devices.

 The idea for this project it to make a playable game against the computer.
-First there should be an landing page that will show a hero image about the game and it will also contain intructions on how to play the game.
-And as every gamer always want to win there are an option to enter cheat code.
+First there should be a landing page that will show a hero image about the game and it will also contain intructions on how to play the game.
+And as every gamer always want to win, there are an option to enter cheat code.

 Use "godmode" as code to try it out.